Go Red Takes Women’s Health to Heart

 “In terms of exercise, when starting a new routine, it is always important to start slowly and gradually build up your activity level, and to be watchful for symptoms,” Asrani said.
 “If you notice symptoms with exercise, such as excessive shortness of breath, chest tightness, or other symptoms that concern you, stop and see your doctor.
 If you are concerned about starting an exercise program, talk with your doctor to go over your individual risk.”

 Interested in assessing your own risks or finding a cardiologist?
-Check out Texas Health’s Go Red for Women page for heart facts or head to the physician finder to locate a cardiologist in your neighborhood.
+Had to the physician finder to locate a cardiologist in your neighborhood.
 How Old is Your Heart?™ Find out by taking our heart risk assessment.